ttacon/uri/README.md

 ### Canonicalization

-Not supported for now.
+Not supported for now (contemplated as a topic for V2).

 For URL normalization, see [PuerkitoBio/purell](https://github.com/PuerkitoBio/purell).

 ## Reference specifications

-The librarian's corner (WIP).
+The librarian's corner (still WIP).

 |Title|Reference|Notes|
 |---------------------------------------------|----------------------------------------------------|----------------|